-Bullying is wrong and damages the individual.
-We therefore do all we can to prevent it, by developing a school ethos in which bullying is regarded as unacceptable.
+Bullying is upsetting and can have a lasting negative impact.
+We therefore do all we can to prevent it, by developing a school ethos in which bullying is understood and regarded as unacceptable.

 We aim to make all those connected with the school aware of our opposition to bullying, and we make clear each person's responsibilities with regard to the eradication of bullying in our school.